GL-Li/vimwiki/git.md

             - `$ git merge repo1/master --allow-unrelated-histories`, flag allows to merge two commits which have no common ancestor commits.
             - resolve possible conflicts and commit.
         - repeat for repo2, repo3, ...

+### git worktree: work with multiple branches

+**Basic workflow**
+Assuming we are at the dev branch with some uncommited changes.
+We now need to fix a bug in the master branch without commit those changes.
+Following these steps to fix,commit, and push the master branch.

+- `(dev)$ git branch master xxxxx`
+    - create a new branch xxxxx off the master branch.
+We usually do not want to work on master branch directory.
+- `(dev)$ git worktree add wt-xxxxx master`
+    - The commit create a `wt-xxxxx` directory under current project.
+This directory is associated with the xxxxx branch.
+As long as this directory exists, we cannot `$ git switch xxxxx` from anywhere.
+    - Add `wt-*` to `.gitignore` to avoid accidentally commit the new directory.
+- `(dev)$ cd wt-xxxxx` and work on this worktree
+    - This command switch the project to the master branch.
+The terminal now looks like `wt-xxxxx (master)$`.
+    - Make changes to fix the bug.
+    - `wt-xxxxx (master)$ git add .` to add files
+    - `wt-xxxxx (master)$ git commit -m "xxxx"` to commit the changes.
+    - `wt-xxxxx (master)$ git push origin xxx` to push the commit to remote origin.
+    - Create pull request on github or bitbucket, ...
+- `wt-xxxxx (master)$ cd ..` to go back to the project root and `dev` branch
+    - continueing working on the dev branch.
+- cleaning up
+    - `(dev)$ git worktree remove wt-xxxxx` to delete the worktree
+    - `(dev)$ git branch -D xxxxx` to delete the temporary branch.

+**Problem with this workflow**

+- If the project is opened in an text editor or IDE such as RStudio, switching worktree does not change files in opened in the text editor.
+AS the files in edtor are those in the project root, not in wt-xxxxx.